VICKI SHER BIOGRAPHY

 Rather than draw from the discernible physical world, I use shapes that reference plants, landscape, and the body but assert their unnaturalness.
 In this way I use principals of naturalism, I.e., gravity, growth, posture, harmony but can depart into my own playful territory.
 The work also references music, in the sense that structure and shifts in color can vibrate and affect us much in the same way that shifts in rhythm and harmony/discordances play on our mood.”

 Vicki Sher has been making art and exhibiting throughout the United States for over two decades.
 She received her B.F.A. from the Cornell University, Ithaca, NY and her M.F.A. from the University of Iowa.
 Her work has been featured at VOLTA Basel, NADA, and Art Paris fairs, among others.
 Her work has been exhibited at public institutions, including the Moore College of Art, Philadelphia, PA, the Beatrice M. Haggerty Gallery, University of Dallas, Dallas TX, and The Phillips Museum at Franklin and Marshall College, Lancaster, PA.
-She received her BFA from Cornell University, and her MA/MFA from the University of Iowa.
 She is a recipient of a 2014 MacDowell Colony Fellowship award, and a 2015 VCCA Fellowship award.